MatthewDailey/selbi-v2/README.md

 - staging - Fully live test environment.
 - production - Code running live.

-New features are developed on a new branch titled `feature/<feature-name` which is then merged to develop.
+New features are developed on a new branch titled `feature/<feature-name>` which is then merged to develop.
 When we want to cut a release, we merge develop into staging and then to production.
-No one should push directly to staging or production.
-In fact, we should generally not push to develop but rather to a feature branch.
+Staging and production are protected branches so no one can push directly and all builds on develop must be passing on CircleCI to merge.

 CircleCI will run unit tests for any branch pushed to the repo which should take around 5 min to run per push.
 When merging to staging and production, CircleCI will deploy to staging and produciton automatically, including schema changes.
 This means if your feature will break something until it's complete, you should be using a feature branch.